byunw/byunw.github.io/multivariable-calculus.md

 \frac{df}{dx} = 2x
 $$

-The derivative gives the slope of the tangent line to the graph of the function.
+The ordinary derivative gives the slope of the tangent line to the graph of the function.